 Energy efficiency has become a critical factor in industrial automation.
 Magnetic levitation technology offers unprecedented opportunities for energy recovery.

-Energy recovery devices in magnetic levitation rodless cylinders capture kinetic energy during deceleration, converting it to electrical energy stored in supercapacitors4.
+Energy recovery devices in magnetic levitation rodless cylinders capture kinetic energy during deceleration, converting it to electrical energy5 stored in supercapacitors.
 This regenerative system reduces energy consumption by 30-45% compared to conventional pneumatic systems while providing power buffering for peak demand operations.

 At Bepto, we’ve developed an integrated energy management system that maximizes efficiency throughout the operation cycle.